immanuelbint/immanuelbint.github.io/references/cli-tools/find.md

 # Using `find` for File and Directory Search

-## Introduction
-Linux administration is a critical skill for managing robust, secure, and scalable systems in modern IT environments.
-From configuring servers to automating tasks, Linux admins handle a wide range of responsibilities to keep infrastructure running smoothly.
-The `find` command is a versatile and powerful tool for locating files and directories based on criteria like name, type, size, or modification time.
-Whether you’re searching for configuration files, cleaning up old logs, or automating system maintenance, mastering `find` enhances efficiency and simplifies file management, making it an essential skill for any system administrator or DevOps professional.

 ## Overview
 The `find` command searches for files and directories in a specified path, allowing filtering by various attributes and performing actions on the results.
 It’s ideal for tasks like locating specific files, auditing disk usage, or executing commands on matched files.